mherrmann/java-generator-functions/README.md

 };
 ```

-If you do this, you can only iterate over it once or create one stream from it, unless you call its `reset()` method.
+You can iterate over a generator multiple times, resulting in multiple calls to the lambda or `run` method.
+If the generator modifies some state, you can expect that state to be modified each time you iterate over the generator (or create a `Stream` from it).

 For more examples, see [GeneratorTest.java](src/test/java/io/herrmann/generator/GeneratorTest.java).